 If you have a hard time communicating or making eye contact with strangers, try it with those who you find less intimidating.
 Smile and make eye contact with kids.
 Or babies.

 Once you have gained some confidence, take it a step further and interact with people in the service line, e.g. your hotel receptionist, your waiter, or the grocery store cashier.
 These are people who are specially trained to be nice to you.
 So, it’s unlikely that they’ll make you feel snubbed or unwelcome.
 Smile to them, say thank you, and ask about their day.
 Service people don’t get as much credit as they deserve.
 A little kindness will go a long way.

 And lastly, when you’re ready, go ahead and make friends with other travelers.

 But what exactly do you say to them?
-If you’re social-phobic like me, I know it can be tough to think of conversation starters right off the bat.
+I know it can be tough to think of conversation starters right off the bat.
 So, I’ve prepared a list of common questions to ask when meeting other travelers.

 - Where are you from?

 - Where are you heading off to next?

 - Have you been to ________ ? / Have you tried ________?
 What did you think about it?

 - Is there any restaurant here that you recommend?

 - I’m thinking of going to ________.
 Would you like to join?